davidh234/CS3012-Data-Visualisation/README.md

 	5a.
 Both # of languages p/person
 	5b.
 Most common language vs. largest language used on main project (language specialists working on these repos?)
 	5c.
 5b on a per language basis, which have more variety vs which requires specialists.

+note: The value shown for each language is the number of bytes of code written in that language.